RobKnop/PodNet/README.md

 9. Tags (?)

 ####Post (Object)
-Posts contain a podcast episode with a own initial comment from the PostWriter Posts have the following functionality
+Posts contain a podcast episode with a own initial comment from the PostWriter <br />
+Posts have the following functionality:

+1. Link to podcast episode
-1. Like
+3. Like
-2. Favorite (safe in Listening Later list)
+4. Favorite (?) (safe in Listening Later list)
-3. Comment(?)
+5. Comment(?)
-4. Share/Retweet(?)
+6. Share/Retweet(?)